danieldocki/phlex-remixicon/README.md

 ./bin/generate
 ```

-Next, update the `VERSION` constant in `lib/phlex/remixicon/version.rb` to match the RemixIcon version, and then open a pull request.
+Next, update the `VERSION` constant in `lib/phlex/remixicon/version.rb` to match the Remix Icon version, and then open a pull request.

 Thanks! ✌️